aboyhere/Youtube_DataHarvest/README.md

 Enable the YouTube Data API v3.
 Create credentials and get your API key

+# instructions:
+you have to install all those mentioned libraries before start to program go to your IDE and open cmt prompt type pip install -r requirement.txt

 # TOOLS AND LIBRARIES USED:
 this project requires the following components: